bkaplan-github/parameterized-content-block/README.md

         </tr>
     </table>

-### Text Input
+### HTML Text Input
-Text input is the default input type so no "type" data is required.
-A rollover description can be added to a text input by adding "description" data.
+HTML Text input is the default input type so no "type" data is required.
+A rollover description can be added to an HTML text input by adding "description" data.
+HTML entities "<", ">", "&" and double-quotes are encoded with eqivalent HTML entities "&lt;", "%gt;", "&amp;" and "&quot;".
+See the "Body_Text" parameter in the above example.

+### Plain Text Input
+Plain Text input is specified by adding "type" data with a value of "text".
+A rollover description can be added to an HTML text input by adding "description" data.
 See the "Body_Text" parameter in the above example.

 ### Selection Input
 A selection input is specified by adding "type" data with a value of "selection".
 The options for the selection list are specified using the "options" data.
 A rollover description can be added to a selection input by adding "description" data.
 See the "Text_Color" parameter in the above example.